-On behalf of the Board of Directors, I am pleased to invite you to attend Capstone Infrastructure Corporation's 2014 Annual General Meeting of Shareholders, which will be held at the Fairmont Royal York Hotel, Library Room, at 100 Front Street West, Toronto, Ontario on June 17, 2014 at 10 a.m.
-(EDT).
+On behalf of the Board of Directors, I am pleased to invite you to attend Capstone Infrastructure Corporation's 2015 Annual General Meeting of Shareholders on Wednesday, June 17, 2015 at 10 a.m. at the Ivey Tangerine Leadership Centre in the Exchange Tower, 130 King Street West, Ground Floor, in Toronto, Ontario.

-The accompanying Notice of Meeting and Management Information Circular describe the formal business to be conducted at the Annual General Meeting and provide information on the company's approach to governance and executive compensation.
-Following the formal part of the meeting, management will make a presentation on the company's performance in 2013 and discuss our continued strategy to create value for Shareholders.
+The accompanying Notice of Annual General Meeting of Shareholders and Management Information Circular describe the formal business to be conducted at the Annual General Meeting and provide information on the company's commitment to governance.
+Following the formal part of the meeting, management will make a presentation on the company's 2014 results and discuss our continued strategy to create value for Shareholders.
 You will also have an opportunity to ask questions and meet management and the Board of Directors.
 We value your participation in this process.